SeanHank/AtomZero/doc/Mod_Development_Guide.md

 ### 2.4 Run and Verify

-1. Click "Run" (F5) in the Godot editor.
+1. Click "Run" in the Godot editor.
 2. After Bootstrap starts, it will scan the `mods/` directory.
-3. When your Mod is loaded for the first time, the HashVerifier will automatically calculate the file hash and **store it in the whitelist** (TOFU model, no confirmation dialog is shown).
+3. When your Mod is loaded for the first time, the HashVerifier will automatically calculate the file hash and **store it in the whitelist** (TOFU model).
 If the file is modified, it is marked `HASH_MISMATCH` and loading is refused.
 4. On subsequent launches, if the file is unchanged, verification passes automatically.
 5. Open the built-in console (press the `/` key) and enter `mods list` to see whether your Mod is loaded.